olivierfriard/boris_docs/index.rst

 Time budget
 ------------

+The Tima budget analysis can be done by behavior or by category of behaviors.
+Choose the option from the **Analyze** menu.

 The **Analyze** > **Time budget** menu option shows the time budget for the events of one or more observations.